nullfocus/my-tv-channel/README.md

 ## How does this work?

 This is a bunch of fun technologies rolled into one!
-Primarly it's leveraging `NGINX` which is the web server used by a _third_ of the web, and `ffmpeg` which is an A/V tool used directly or behind the scenese by _everyone with audio and video files to manipulate_.
+Primarly it's leveraging `NGINX` which is the web server used by a _third_ of the web, and `ffmpeg` which is an A/V tool used directly or behind the scenes by _practically everyone with audio and video files to manipulate_.

 It's all packaged up with `Docker` which is basically a self-contained mini linux system, which supports repeatability and reproducability of software.
 This means if "it works on my machine" it will most likely work on yours.